-Woody Allen fans would remember seeing the surrealist city architecture in his famous movie “Vicky Christina Barcelona” and at some point of time must have exclaimed “wow!!
+Woody Allen fans would remember seeing the surrealist city architecture in his famous movie “Vicky Christina Barcelona” and at some point of time must have exclaimed “Wow!!
 What a city!!”
-Football fans must have sighed at the jugular loyalty that Barcelona FC commands and exclaimed “wow…what a city!!”
-One of the most soulful cities in… Read the full article
+Football fans must have sighed at the jugular loyalty that Barcelona FC commands and exclaimed “Wow… What a city!!”
+One of the most soulful cities… Read the full article

 Barcelona Travel Guide You Need At Every Step